sdaps/website/pages/Future/LaTeX.rst

-|/!/| The notes here are rather old and parts of this (and a lot other things) have been implemented.
+.. attention:: The notes here are rather old and parts of this (and a lot other things) have been implemented.
 Please see http://github.com/sdaps/sdaps-class and http://article.gmane.org/gmane.comp.statistics.sdaps/203 for some notes on the new work.

 Specification
 =============